simple-acme/simple-acme.github.io/manual/automatic-renewal.md

 - The certificate has been revoked by the user.
 - The certificate has not been successfully installed yet.

-### Customization
+### Task Scheduler (Windows)
 Some properties for the scheduled task can be changed in [settings.json](/reference/settings#scheduled-task) or the Task Scheduler, as long as its name is left unmodified.
 By default, it runs randomly between 9:00am and 11:00am (to help spread load at the server) using the `SYSTEM` account.
+### Cronjob (Linux)
+On Linux, simple-acme writes a bash script to `/etc/cron.daily/` and assumes that this will be automatically executed by the cron daemon.
+You may need to add it manually to the crontab, depening on your specific distribution.

 ### Health checks
-The health of the scheduled task is checked each time the program is run manually.
+The health of the scheduled task or cronjob is checked each time the program is run manually.
 It can also be (re)created from the menu (`More options...` > `(Re)create scheduled task`).

 ### Monitoring
 The renewal process can be monitored from the Windows Event Viewer and log files written to `%programdata%\simple-acme\$baseuri$\Log`.
 Logs are retained for 120 days by default.
 You can also set up [notifications](/manual/notifications) to be informed about any problems that the program encounters.

 ## Testing and troubleshooting
 To test or troubleshoot the renewal process, renewals can be triggered manually from the menu or the command line with `‑‑renew ‑‑force` switches.
 We recommend doing so while running with the `‑‑verbose` parameter to get maximum log visibility.
 When listing the details for a renewal, the program will show any errors that have been recorded during previous runs.